illuminating care

 Are you ready to rediscover your brilliance?

-I consider myself more of a Chronic Illness Coach/Care Coordinator, placing you as the rightful expert of your health and self.
+Regardless of the presenting symptoms and diagnoses, we will always place you as the rightful expert of your health and self.

 • In-depth pacing skills and guidance - this might utilise an activity & symptom diary, or biofeedback such as a wearable activity & HR tracker (Garmin, Fitbit, Apple Watch etc).